ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager (GSM), I want to add a new entry in the Agenda to manage tasks related to green spaces effectively.
+As a Green Space Manager (GSM), I want to add a new entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 > The person who adds the entries in the Agenda is the GSM, and the entry is saved in the system.
 > The new entry must have an associated green space managed by the GSM.
 > The new entry must already exist in the To-Do list.

 **From the client clarifications:**